godwokenrises/godwoken-doc/docs/gaslessFeature.md

 ### How to configure a paymaster contract

-From previous example we have deployed contract like [this one](https://github.com/godwokenrises/account-abstraction/blob/gw-gasless/contracts/samples/GaslessDemoPaymaster.sol).
-However this contract should be configurable in order to make it workable through web3 api.
-In order to do this, please execute the following smart contract methods:
+From the previous example we have deployed a contract like [this one](https://github.com/godwokenrises/account-abstraction/blob/gw-gasless/contracts/samples/GaslessDemoPaymaster.sol).
+However, this contract should be configurable to work through the web3 API.
+To do this, please execute the following smart contract methods:
-1. Execute `deposit` [method](https://github.com/godwokenrises/account-abstraction/blob/541f7cac9d83e75d152e7a58bec6d97b51221012/contracts/core/GaslessBasePaymaster.sol#L68) on `paymaster` in order to add balance.
-This is required as all gasless tx costs will be covered by these balance on `paymaster` contract.
+1. Execute `deposit` [method](https://github.com/godwokenrises/account-abstraction/blob/541f7cac9d83e75d152e7a58bec6d97b51221012/contracts/core/GaslessBasePaymaster.sol#L68) on `paymaster` in order to add a balance.
+This is required as all gasless tx costs will be covered by the balance on the `paymaster` contract.
 2. Execute `addStake` [method](https://github.com/godwokenrises/account-abstraction/blob/541f7cac9d83e75d152e7a58bec6d97b51221012/contracts/core/GaslessBasePaymaster.sol#L85) in order to register your `paymaster` on the `entrypoint`.
-This will add `paymaster` contract allowance to perform as `gasless provider` for you project.
+This will add `paymaster` contract allowance to perform as a `gasless provider` for your project.

 ### Project sample

-https://gasless-nft-ui.pages.dev/ - first test NFT minting dapp in a gasless way with payment in test tokens
+https://gasless-nft-ui.pages.dev/ - first test the NFT minting dapp in a gasless way with payment in test tokens

 Example of codebase: https://github.com/BuildClub/gassless-nft-minter